komalsrathi/rnaseq-batch-correction/analyses/rnaseq-batch-correct/README.md

 #### code/00-merge-rsem.R

 This script merges all RSEM files into a matrix of gene_id and sample names.
+Specify --type to create a matrix of FPKM or TPM.

 ```sh
 Rscript code/00-merge-rsem.R --help